-Jail time is a standard penalty for driving under the influence of alcohol or drugs.
-But many jurisdictions suspend the jail sentence for a first-time DUI conviction if the defendant:
+Jail time is a standard California penalty for driving under the influence of alcohol or drugs.
+Though many jurisdictions suspend the jail sentence for a first-time DUI conviction if you:

-- takes an alcohol and drug education course,
+- take an alcohol and drug education course,

-- avoids new arrests while the case is open, and
+- avoid new arrests while the case is open, and

-- completes any other sentencing terms the judge imposes, such as community service.
+- complete any other sentencing terms the judge imposes, such as community service.

-But if the defendant fails to complete all these non-jail penalties or otherwise violates probation, the judge can then remand him/her to jail.
+Though if you fail to complete all these non-jail penalties or otherwise violate probation, the judge can then remand you to jail: